JWock82/Pynite/README.md

 * Standard Solver (https://www.standardsolver.com/)

 # What's New?
+Version 0.0.29
+* Fixed a bug where load combinations were being ignored on plates and quadrilaterals.
+The default load combination was being used for these items instead of user defined load combinations.
+* Fixed a bug where auxiliary nodes were causing renderings to crash in some cases.
+* Fixed a bug where area loads were always pointing in the positive direction during rendering.
+The loads were being applied properly in the model even though they were showing up incorrectly in the rendering.
+* Quad membrane stress contours can now be rendered.
+* A few meshing algorithms have been added to simplify building models from quadrilaterals.
+Rings, annulusses and frustrums can now be meshed automatically.
+This feature will continue to be expanded and examples will follow.
+* Added an option to turn off rendering of labels in the `RenderModel` method.
+This can greatly speed up interaction on large plate/quad models.

 Version 0.0.28
 * Issues with quadrilateral elements have been fixed.
 Membrane stiffness terms were being placed in the wrong location in the element's global stifness matrix.
 * Nodes, members, plates, quads, springs, and auxiliary nodes are now stored in dictionaries for faster computing and easier user access.
 For example, instead of using the syntax `FEModel3D.GetNode('node_name')` to retrieve a node, you can now alternatively access a node directly from the `Nodes` dictionary using the syntax `FEModel3D.Nodes['node_name']`.